-When felling in the vicinity of roads, railways, power lines, etc., take extra precautions.
-If necessary, inform the police, utility company or railway authority.
+When felling close to roads, rail lines, power lines, etc., work with particular care.
+If necessary, notify police, power companies or railway authorities.

-4 Working Techniques
+Working Techniques

 Only specially trained persons may perform cutting and felling operations and all other associated work (plunge cutting, limbing, etc.).
 To reduce the risk of accidents and injury, do not attempt felling or limbing if you are not an experienced chainsaw user.